 More Cinco de Mayo Information:

-– Cinco de Mayo is much more celebrated in the US than it is in Mexico, with the exception of the city of Puebla in Mexico.
+– Cinco de Mayo is much more celebrated in the US than it is in Mexico, except for the city of Puebla.

-– Mexicans living in California during the American Civil War were the first to celebrate Cinco de May in the States.
+– Mexicans living in California during the American Civil War were the first to celebrate Cinco de Mayo in the States.

 – The French named Latin America.
-They named it that to create some congruency with the French so that the French could start getting into Latin America and begin reaping some profits.
+They named it to create some congruency with the French so that the French could start getting into Latin America and reaping some profits.